-- (iii) The sector of the society to which the activity of the qualifying portfolio undertakings is addressed - (iv) Whether the qualifying portfolio undertakings have a specific legal form (public limited company, limited liability company, cooperatives, foundations, NGO, other) - b) With regard to the other EuSEF in which the EuSEF intends to invest and the qualifying portfolio undertakings in which these are invested, the EuSEF manager shall describe the profile of the target EuSEF and provide the information set out in points (i) to (iv) of the previous point. - c) With regard to the non-qualifying investments that the EuSEF intends to make, the EuSEF manager shall provide information on the type of assets, investment techniques and any applicable investment restrictions. - d) With regard to the investment techniques that the EuSEF intends to employ, the EuSEF manager shall specify whether it intends to use equity instruments, quasiequity instruments, securitised or unsecuritised debt instruments, secured or unsecured loans or any other type of participation in the qualifying portfolio enterprise.
-It shall inform whether the EuSEF investment strategy envisages any investment restriction, in terms of sectors, activities or geographical areas excluded, investment percentages, limits or any other restrictions. - 3.
-The information on the positive social impact targeted and the projections of such outcomes required under the Article 14(1)(d) shall be presented in a clear and understandable manner, and shall include: - a) the objectives pursued and the estimations used by the EuSEF manager in terms of social impact foreseen; - b) the periodicity in which EuSEF manager will report about the social impact achieved by the qualified portfolio undertakings; and - c) where the EuSEF has a recorded performance in terms of social impact, a copy of the last annual report or a summary of the relevant information reported in the annual report in accordance with the Article 13(2)(a) of the Regulation (EU) N. 346/2013, of 17 April 2013, on European Social Entrepreneurship Funds. - 4.
-The information on the methodologies for measuring the social impact required under the Article 14(1)(e) shall describe in a clear and understandable manner the methodology chosen by the EuSEF manager. - 5.
-The description of the non-qualifying assets other than cash or cash equivalents that the EuSEF manager intends to hold and the process for selecting those non-qualifying assets, required by the Article 14(1)(f), shall specify the following:
+5.4 Advice on the delegated acts on information to EuSEF investors a) With regard to the types of qualifying portfolio undertakings in which the EuSEF intends to invest: (i) The social sector or sectors where the qualifying portfolio undertakings are active (ii) The geographical area where the qualifying portfolio undertakings carry out their activities (iii) The sector of the society to which the activity of the qualifying portfolio undertakings is addressed (iv) Whether the qualifying portfolio undertakings limit the investment targets to companies with specific legal forms (public limited company, limited liability company, cooperatives, foundations, NGO, other) b) With regard to the other EuSEF in which the EuSEF intends to invest and the qualifying portfolio undertakings in which these are invested, the EuSEF manager shall describe the profile of the target EuSEF. c) With regard to the non-qualifying investments that the EuSEF intends to make, the EuSEF manager shall provide information on the type of assets, investment techniques and any applicable investment restrictions. d) With regard to the investment techniques that the EuSEF intends to employ, the EuSEF manager shall inform in general terms, whether it intends to use equity instruments, quasi-equity instruments, securitised or unsecuritised debt instruments, secured or unsecured loans or any other type of participation in the qualifying portfolio enterprise.
+It shall inform whether the EuSEF investment strategy envisages any investment restriction, in terms of sectors, activities or geographical areas excluded, investment percentages, limits or any other restrictions.
+3. The information on the positive social impact targeted and the projections of such outcomes required under the Article 14(1)(d) shall be presented in a clear and understandable manner, and shall include: a) the objectives pursued by the EuSEF manager in terms of social impact foreseen; b) the periodicity in which EuSEF manager will report about the social impact achieved by the qualified portfolio undertakings; and c) where the EuSEF has a recorded performance in terms of social impact, a copy of the last annual report or a summary of the relevant information reported in the annual report in accordance with the Article 13(2)(a) of the Regulation (EU) N. 346/2013, of 17 April 2013, on European Social Entrepreneurship Funds.